-RUGGEDCOM ROS supports Small Form Factor Pluggable (SFP) transceivers to provide a 1000Base-X, 1000Base-T link or 100Base-TX.
+RUGGEDCOM ROS supports Small Form Factor Pluggable (SFP) transceivers to provide a 1000Base-X, 100Base-FX, 1000Base-T or 100Base-TX link.

 Since 1000Base-X fiber SFP transceivers are standardized, RUGGEDCOM ROS supports any model of this type.
 It is strongly recommended to use SFP transceiver models offered by Siemens only.
 Siemens performs extensive testing on the transceivers in harsh conditions.
 If a different SFP transceiver model is used, it is the user's responsibility to verify it meets environmental and usage requirements.